Christina Milian Stuns In A Tiny Green Bikini For Beach Swimwear Photo Shoot

 According to the site, the professional beach photo shoot was for her clothing and jewelry line House Of Fine Gold, which Christina co-founded back in 2017.

-She was previously spotted modelling some pieces from the line earlier this week, as The Inquisitr previously shared sizzling snaps of the mom of one rocking different swimsuits as she posed at the beach.
+She was previously spotted modeling some pieces from the line earlier this week, as The Inquisitr previously shared sizzling snaps of the mom of one rocking different swimsuits as she posed at the beach.

 Christina Milian flaunts her toned abs and her pert derriere in tiny mint green bikini during Malibu photoshoot https://t.co/e1jHvf4M75